International Arrest Warrant

 • Assisting in the detention of an individual followed by their transfer to the country that initiated the notification;

-• Strengthening ties between law enforcement agencies from different countries for effective combat against transnational crime.
+• Strengthening ties between law enforcement authorities from different countries for effective combat against transnational crime.

-A Red Notice contains detailed information about the person wanted and the nature of the charges:
+According to Interpol’s rules, Red Notices should contain detailed information about the person wanted and the nature of the charges.
+That includes:

 1. Identification information: full name and aliases, date and place of birth, citizenship, identification photographs, tattoos, scars, and other distinguishing features;